jacebenson/cedar/docs/docs/tutorial/chapter6/comment-form.md

 :::info Where's the `await`?

 Calls to `db` return a Promise, which you would normally need to add an `await` to in order to get the results right away.
-Having to add `await` every time is pretty annoying though, so the Redwood console does it for you—Redwood `await`s so you don't have to!
+Having to add `await` every time is pretty annoying though, so the Cedar console does it for you—Redwood `await`s so you don't have to!

 :::